 Australian-Chinese tenor Kang Wang is one of the most sought-after young lyric tenors in the opera world.
 He is a former member of the Lindemann Young Artist Development Program of the Metropolitan Opera and a finalist in the 2017 Cardiff Singer of the World competition.

-A favorite of competitions, he has won the People’s Choice Award in the Dame Joan Sutherland National Vocal Award and performed in the final concert of the Australian Singing Competition at the Sydney Opera House as one of five finalists.
-In 2016, he was a semifinalist in the Operalia Competition in Guadalajara, Mexico, and won 2nd place as well as the People’s Choice Award in the Dallas Opera Guild Vocal Competition.
-He has also been a semifinalist in the Hans Gabor Belvedere Singing Competition in Vienna, Austria, a finalist in the McDonald Operatic Aria Competition, and a finalist in the Italian Opera Foundation Australia Scholarship, and he won the 2014 Clonter Opera Prize in the United Kingdom.
+A favorite of competitions, Mr. Wang was a finalist in the 2017 Cardiff Singer of the World competition, has won 2nd place in the renowned Belvedere International Singing Competition held in Moscow in 2017, and the People’s Choice Award in the Dame Joan Sutherland National Vocal Award in Australia.
+In 2016, he won 2nd place as well as the People’s Choice Award in the Dallas Opera Guild Vocal Competition.
+In 2014, he won the 2014 Clonter Opera Prize in the United Kingdom.

 Originally from Harbin, China, Mr. Wang is the son of two renowned opera singers.
-He received an International Artist Diploma at the Royal Northern College of Music in Manchester, United Kingdom, and a Master of Music degree from the Queensland Conservatorium at Griffith University in Australia.
+He received an International Artist Diploma at the Royal Northern College of Music in Manchester, United Kingdom, and a Master’s degree in Opera Performances from the Queensland Conservatorium at Griffith University in Australia.